-When the Student Conduct Officer determines that the student may have engaged in misconduct and no informal resolution is reached or appropriate, a formal conduct hearing will be held before a Hearing Panel.
+When the Student Conduct Officer determines that the student may have engaged in misconduct and no informal resolution is reached or appropriate, the student shall have ten (10) business days from the date of the Student Conduct Officer's written determination to request a formal hearing.
+A request for a formal hearing by the student must be in writing and submitted to the Student Conduct Officer.

-The Student Conduct Officer will give the accused student written notice of the time, date and location of the hearing.
+After receiving the student's request for a formal hearing, the Student Conduct Officer will give the accused student written notice of the time, date and location of the hearing.
 The notice will describe the alleged misconduct, the code provisions allegedly violated, and the potential sanctions which may be imposed.
 The notice will also inform the student that the student may choose to accept responsibility for the alleged misconduct, to waive the formal conduct hearing, and to accept sanctions recommended by the Student Conduct Officer without the necessity of a formal hearing.
-The notice and a copy of the Code of Conduct shall be delivered to the student via the student scholar email system which confirms receipt at least 5 working days prior to the hearing date.
-Students may waive the right to a full week's notice and accept an earlier hearing, only if they voluntarily choose to do so.
+The notice and a copy of the Code of Conduct shall be delivered to the student via the student scholar email system which confirms receipt at least 5 business days prior to the hearing date.
+Students may voluntarily waive the right to a full week's notice and accept an earlier hearing.